M66B/NetGuard/FAQ.md

 **(19) Why does application XYZ still have internet access?**

 If you block internet access for an application, there is no way around it.
-However, applications could access the internet through other applications.
+However, applications could access the internet through other (system) applications.
-Google Play services is handling push messages for most applications for example.
+Google Play services is handling incoming push messages for most applications for example.
 You can prevent this by blocking internet access for the other application as well.
+This can best be diagnosed by checking the global access log (three dot menu, Show log).

 Note that some applications keep trying to access the internet, which is done by sending a connection request packet.
 This packet goes into the VPN sinkhole when internet access for the application is blocked.